erdnaxeli/clip/docs/user guide/first_steps.md

 As said before, the macro creates a `#parse` method.
 It accepts an array of strings, and defaults to `ARGV`.

-This method act like a constructor.
+This method acts as a constructor.
 It tries to parse the input, and on success it returns a new object.

 But there are two other cases:

 * on user input failure, it raises an error
-* if the user use the special flag `--help`, it returns a special object
+* if the user uses the special flag `--help`, it returns a special `Help` object

 ## Catching user input error